llealloo/audiolink/AudioLink/README.md

 1. Have a look at the example scene, "AudioLink4_ExampleScene".
 It contains a lot of visual documentation of what is going on and includes several example setups.
 Or cut to the chase:

 ### Getting started
-1. Drag AudioLink4 into scene
+1. Drag AudioLink into scene
 2. Link audio source.
-   * for AVPro Video Player, drag the AVPro video player from your scene (the object with the "VRCAV Pro Video Player" component) into **AudioLink4/AudioLinkInput/VRCAV Pro Video Speaker** "Video Player" field.
+   * for 3D audio with AVPro Video Player, drag the AVPro video player from your scene (the object with the "VRCAV Pro Video Player" component) into **AudioLink/AudioLinkInput/VRCAV Pro Video Speaker** "Video Player" field and make sure that AudioLink is using AudioLinkInput as its audio source.
-   * for embedded audio source, add a new AudioSource to your scene with your embedded audio, then link the same AudioClip to **AudioLink4/AudioLinkInput/Audio Source** "Audio Clip" field.
-Note: if your audio is set to loop, make sure that loop is also enabled on AudioLinkInput.
+   * for 2D audio sources, drag the audio source into AudioLink's audio source field.
-3. Drag AudioLink4Controller into scene and drag AudioLink4 into the controller's "Audio Link" parameter.
+3. Drag AudioLinkController into scene and drag AudioLink into the controller's "Audio Link" parameter.
 4. Add some audio reactive objects
    * **AudioReactiveLight** is a Unity light with an UdonBehaviour attached.
 It will pulse intensity and/or hue shift to the audio.
    * **AudioReactiveObject** is an empty GameObject with an UdonBehaviour attached.
 Add your own objects underneath these to make audio reactive motion.